renatoargh/renatoargh.github.io/_posts/2014-03-23-web-application-aspects.md

 |--- README.md
 ```

 I start my application with a single `app.js` file, containing initialization code for express.
 I usually have lots of routes so it is impossible to organize all of them in a single file, then I create the `controller` directory, and I create one individual controller for each entity in the project.
-Actually I separate files by entity, it means that I will have an individual model file, repository file and controller file for `Client`, also I create an folder for each entity in the project within the `views` folder, once we wil surely end up with lots of different view per entity.
+Actually I separate files by entity, it means that I will have an individual model file, repository file and controller file for `Client` (say we have this entity).
+Also I create a different folder for each entity in the `views` folder, as we are sure we wil surely end up with lots of different views per entity.